kwikius/mixer_lang/README.md

 Inputs
 ------
 Inputs are used to get external values.
 Inputs are read only.
-They can be indexed by identifiers or numbers Inputs accesed by name are generic inputs
+They can be indexed by identifiers or numbers.
+Inputs accesed by name are generic inputs

 syntax: